 If you use your Wear OS smartwatch as a second screen to your phone, there's a good chance you'll want it to receive WhatsApp messages.

-As one of the most popular messaging apps, with 1.5 billion users and roughly 60 billion messages sent per day, it's natural to wonder exactly how to gets WhatsApp messages working on your watch.
+As one of the most popular messaging apps, with 1.5 billion users and roughly 60 billion messages sent per day, it's natural to wonder exactly how to get WhatsApp messages working on your Google-powered smartwatch.

-Your Wear OS watch is pretty good at handling notifications, so it's no surprise that WhatsApp notifications work perfectly well.
+Your Wear OS watch is pretty good at handling notifications, and will WhatsApp notifications work perfectly well.

 Read next: A guide to Wear OS on iPhone